-He spent the next 10 years investigating what could be the cause of this radical change, knowing the implication it could have for the treatment of cancer.
+He spent 2 years investigating what could be the cause of this radical change, knowing the implication it could have for the treatment of cancer.
 Working 7 days a week, he finally unearthed the reason.
 The very day that this cellular transformation took place was the exact same time, 56 days after conception, as when the embryonic pancreas became activated and started to release proteolytic enzymes.
 He knew then that he had an answer to cancer.

 (It is interesting to note that the pancreas of the embryo releases digestive enzymes two months into its nine month development, when it is already receiving, and will continue to receive for the next seven months, all of the nutrients it needs from the mother’s blood supply.)

 Going against the commonly held belief that cancer cells are differentiated cells which go awry, Beard discovered that they were, in fact, trophoblastic in origin, which later stray and travel around the embryo in nests.
 These wayward trophoblast cells are what we know today as stem cells.
 He was 100 years ahead of his time.

 In summary, Beard discovered that cancer cells are vagrant stem cells, growing in the wrong place at the wrong time, and go on to form a trophoblast, which is identical in its appearance and behaviour to cancer.
 Today, 120 years later, he’s been proved correct.
 Trophoblast is cancer, yet the medical literature still hasn’t caught up, nor has the treatment of cancer.